Quantitative measure equivalence between amenable groups: Variations on measure equivalence

 \subsection{Composition of asymmetric measure couplings}

 Our goal here is to extend the (classical) notion of composition of measure equivalence couplings to our asymmetric setting (see for instance \cite{baderIntegrableMeasureEquivalence2013} for compositions of measure equivalence couplings).
-Starting from a triplet of groups $\Gamma$, $\Lambda$ and $\Sigma$, a coupling from $\Gamma$ to $\Lambda$ and a coupling from $\Lambda$ to $\Sigma$, we want to define a coupling from $\Gamma$ to $\Sigma$.
-Of course we want such a composition rule should be coherent with those holding for usual notions of subgroups, quotients...
+Starting from a triplet of groups $\Gamma$, $\Lambda$ and $\Sigma$, a coupling from $\Gamma$ to $\Lambda$ and a coupling from $\Lambda$ to $\Sigma$, we would like to define a coupling from $\Gamma$ to $\Sigma$.
+Such a composition rule should be coherent with those holding for usual notions of subgroups, quotients...
 For instance we will get that a measure subgroup of a measure subgroup is again a measure subgroup.
 Similarly, we will obtain that a measure subgroup of a measure quotient is a measure sub-quotient (see Proposition \ref{prop:CombineCouplings}).
-However, a difficulty arises when considering the composition of two measure quotients: it can only be defined at the cost of loosing the smoothness of the action of the target group.
-On the other hand, the condition that both actions are smooth plays a crucial role in our proof of Theorem \ref{thmintroIsop}, which is the reason why we kept it in the definition.
+However, it is not true in general that the composition of a measured quotient with another measure quotient remains a measure quotient (see Remark \ref{rmk: prob with quotients}).

 \